stashed/docs/docs/addons/mongodb/overview/index.md

 ## Next Steps

+- Backup your standalone MongoDB database using Stash following the guide from [here](/docs/addons/mongodb/standalone/index.md).
+- Backup your MongoDB Replicaset using Stash following the guide from [here](/docs/addons/mongodb/replicaset/index.md).
-- Install MongoDB addon for Stash following the guide from [here](/docs/addons/mongodb/setup/install.md).
+- Backup your sharded MongoDB cluster using Stash following the guide from [here](/docs/addons/mongodb/sharded/index.md).